Fiserv/education-platform-commercial/docs/FAQ/AddressesFAQ.md

 ## Addresses API

-1. Where do we get the LocationCode value from?\n
+1. Where do we get the LocationCode value from?/n
   A: The API is expecting one of these "SCHOOL, HOME, WORK"

 2. How do I only get the primary address?